National Register of Historic Places listings in Winnebago County, Wisconsin

 This is a list of the National Register of Historic Places listings in Winnebago County, Wisconsin.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Winnebago County, Wisconsin, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 92 properties and districts listed on the National Register in the county.
+There are 93 properties and districts listed on the National Register in the county, and four former listings.